microsoft/vscode-docs/docs/copilot/getting-started.md

 ## Fix coding errors with Copilot

 Now that you have an implementation for a simple `Calculator` class, let's test that it works correctly.
-In this steps, you'll use Copilot to help fix coding errors.
+In this step, you use Copilot to help fix coding errors.

 1. In the TypeScript file, below the class, type the following code.